geeknees/rubocop-prompt/README.md

-# Rubocop::Prompt
+# RuboCop::Prompt

-A RuboCop extension for analyzing and improving AI prompt quality in Ruby code.
+A RuboCop plugin for analyzing and improving AI prompt quality in Ruby code.
 This gem provides cops to detect common anti-patterns in AI prompt engineering, helping developers write better prompts for LLM interactions.

 ## Features

-This gem provides static analysis for common prompt engineering anti-patterns:

-- **Token limit violations**: Detect oversized system prompts
-- **Format inconsistencies**: Ensure prompts follow Markdown conventions
-- **Structure issues**: Identify misplaced critical instructions
-- **API configuration problems**: Check for missing stop sequences and temperature settings
-- **Security concerns**: Prevent user input injection into system prompts
+- **Prompt/InvalidFormat**: Ensures `system:` blocks start with Markdown headings for better structure and readability

 ## Installation